Consultation—Maritime high frequency (HF) radiotelephone in Australia 2019

-The consultation is open for eight weeks from Tuesday 1 October 2019 until Friday 29 November 2019.
+The consultation was open for eight weeks from Tuesday 1 October 2019 until Friday 29 November 2019.

 In Australia, the States and Northern Territory marine agencies or volunteer marine rescue organisations monitor the HF radiotelephone distress and safety calling frequencies.
 However, the use of HF radiotelephone as the first and only means of distress and safety calling has steadily declined, especially given the prominence of HF DSC equipment.